 Picking the best Rome holiday insurance policy for you

 Before your holiday it could be beneficial to (metaphorically) wrap up your holiday plans in cotton wool with a solid and reliable insurance policy.
 Finding the best holiday insurance for you will help ensure you have a relaxing time away without the worry of unforeseen costs, so you have more time to focus on sight-seeing.
 At Holiday Extras, we provide four levels of comprehensive cover on either a Single Trip and Annual Multi-Trip basis.
-Our Bronze, Silver, Gold and Platinum cover range from basic to a higher, premium level of cover.
 If you are looking for cheap travel insurance for Rome then you could take out a cheaper policy that provides essential cover at a lower premium.

 - - We provide up to £10 million in medical cover